Henri Matisse Art Projects for Kids – Shape Collage and Flowers

 First, we learned about his artwork through this Henri Matisse presentation.
 We also read the book called Oooh!
 Matisse, which is a fun, colorful book (but not very informative about his artwork.)
 The book is good for discussing and thinking about the shapes in his pictures.

 The kindergartners made cut paper collages.
-This is a pretty standard art lesson, but it is great for teaching about organic and geometric shapes, overlap and balance.
+This project is great for teaching about organic and geometric shapes, overlap and balance.
 It is also good to assess where your students are at as far as their cutting and gluing skills.

 1. Start with a long, rectangular sheet of paper.